aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="code39.png"></p>

-## **Recognition and Processing of Unicode Encodings**
+## **Managing Barcodes with Unicode Encodings**
-In ***Aspose.BarCode for Java***, class [*BarcodeSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSettings) provides a special method called *setDetectEncoding* that allows enabling the automatic recognition of UTF8 and UTF16 Unicode encodings for 2D barcode recognition, as well as re-encoding the data into a Unicode string.
-When this mode is disabled, the barcode data can be read and decoded manually using the required encoding.
+***Aspose.BarCode for Java*** provides class [*BarcodeSettings*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarcodeSettings) that contains a special method called *setDetectEncoding* that enables the automatic recognition of UTF8 and UTF16 Unicode encodings for 2D symbologies and allows re-encoding barcode information into a string with Unicode characters.
+If this recognition mode is turned off, barcode information can be scanned and decoded manually based on the desired encoding.

-The following code snippet shows how to automatically decode barcodes with UTF8 and UTF16 Unicode encodings (a sample *QR Code* barcode image shown below has been considered).
+The following code sample explains how to decode barcodes with UTF8 and UTF16 Unicode encodings automatically (namely, *QR Code* has been used).

 {{< highlight csharp>}}
 using (BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.QR, "بالقمة Aspose"))